citrus610/c4ke/README.md

   - King ring attack

 ## Thanks
-- Members of the MinusKelvin discord server
+- Members of the MinusKelvin discord server for helping me and allowing me into their [OpenBench](https://analoghors.pythonanywhere.com/) instance
-- The following engines that I use as references:
+- The following engines that I used as references:
   - [ice4](https://github.com/MinusKelvin/ice4)
   - [4ku](https://github.com/kz04px/4ku)